ThaFireDragonOfDeath/uhashtools/res/developer_documentation/source_files_overview.md

 never be called from the UI thread since file hashing is a time expensive operation that could block the UI thread and leading to an unresponsive application.

+# hash_calculation_worker_com.[ch]
+Provides the functions for communication between the main window thread and the hash calculation worker thread.
+The main window thread uses this unit to send a cancellation request to the hash calculation worker and the hash calculation worker uses this unit to send result and progress messages to the main window.

+# hash_calculation_worker_ctx.[ch]
+Provides the definition and initialization function of the hash calculation worker thread memory.
+The thread memory will be allocated and initialized at the beginning of the worker thread and will be freed at the end of the worker thread.

 # hash_calculation_worker.[ch]
 This unit is the layer between the UI thread and the hashing